dyhes/zulip/docs/tutorials/writing-views.md

 ## What is a view?

-A view in Zulip is everything that helps implement a server endpoint.
+A view in Aloha is everything that helps implement a server endpoint.
-Every path that the Zulip server supports (doesn't show a 404 page for) is a view.
+Every path that the Aloha server supports (doesn't show a 404 page for) is a view.
 The obvious ones are those you can visit in your browser, for example [/integrations](https://zulip.com/integrations/), which shows the integration documentation.
 These paths show up in the address bar of the browser.
 There are other views that are only seen by software, namely the API views.
-They are used to build the various clients that Zulip has, namely the web client (which is also used by the desktop client) and the mobile clients.
+They are used to build the various clients that Aloha has, namely the web client (which is also used by the desktop client) and the mobile clients.

 ## Modifying urls.py

 A view is anything with an entry in the appropriate urls.py, usually `zproject/urls.py`.
-Zulip views either serve HTML (pages for browsers) or JSON (data for Zulip clients on all platforms, custom bots, and integrations).
+Aloha views either serve HTML (pages for browsers) or JSON (data for Aloha clients on all platforms, custom bots, and integrations).

-The format of the URL patterns in Django is [documented here](https://docs.djangoproject.com/en/3.2/topics/http/urls/), and the Zulip specific details for these are discussed in detail in the [life of a request doc](life-of-a-request.md#options).
+The format of the URL patterns in Django is [documented here](https://docs.djangoproject.com/en/3.2/topics/http/urls/), and the Aloha specific details for these are discussed in detail in the [life of a request doc](life-of-a-request.md#options).

-We have two Zulip-specific conventions we use for internationalization and for our REST API, respectively.
+We have two Aloha-specific conventions we use for internationalization and for our REST API, respectively.

 ## Writing human-readable views